stacksjs/stacks/config/README.md

 This folder contains your Stacks configuration files.
 Each file comes with its own descriptions, allowing you to easily learn at your own pace.

 Read more in the relating docs.
+This part of the docs is WIP.

 ## 💪🏼 Contributing